The Himalayas: The Majestic Crown of the Earth

 - Gurudongmar Lake (India): Sacred lake of Sikkim held sacred by Buddhists and Sikhs

-- Rara Lake (Nepal): Nepal’s largest fresh water lake with virgin forests.
+- Rara Lake (Nepal): Nepal’s largest freshwater lake with virgin forests.

 They are sanctuaries to migratory birds and are also useful to the residents.

-- The Lifeline Rivers of the Himalayas
+The Lifeline Rivers of the Himalayas

 - The Indus River: It originates in Tibet and enters Pakistan, where it is helpful for farming

-- The Ganges River: Holy river of the Hindus, and it originates from Gangotri Glacier and sustains millions of Indians
+- The Ganges River: Holy river of the Hindus, and it originates from the Gangotri Glacier and sustains millions of Indians

 - The Yangtze and Mekong Rivers: Both their origins are in the Tibetan Plateau and isolate China and Southeast Asia